Itinerary for Biking the Bolaven Loop

 Dinner and breakfast at Fandee were lovely, although the dishes on the menu are not cheap!
 Quality was superb though!

-Day Two of Biking the Bolaven Plateau Loop was very likely our favourite part of the trip.
+Day Two of Biking the Bolaven Loop was very likely our favourite part of the trip.
 We made our way through the roads cutting across the deep red soils of the plateau until we arrived to Captain Hook’s village, one of the poorest areas in all of Laos.

 Ban Kok Pung Tai village is a typical Katu ethnic village where locals adhere to deeply rooted animist beliefs, some of which may sound shocking to westerners.
 By this time though, we had already visited several animist villages in West Timor, Sumba and Papua, Indonesia, so our previous insight into the animist world helped us assimilate the information provided without much difficulty.
+Eventually we also encountered a different form of animism in the Ziro Valley of Arunachal Pradesh in Northeast India.

 We had heard great things about the village tour provided by the fascinating Captain Hook so we were rather disappointed when a flat tyre resulted in our arriving late for the tour.
 The villagers pointed out the path taken by Captain Hook and we rushed quickly to join a few other curious travelers who, like us, wanted to hear all about the Katu way of life.